 I think it's important to switch perspectives sometimes, as I write from the perspective of a mental health sufferer.
 I've written a lot about how to cope with your own anxieties, but how can you help with someone else's?
 These are a few tips I've put together to help you help someone with a mental … Continue reading How to support someone suffering anxiety and depression

 To the outside world I was always described as a 'shy' and 'quiet' child, who lacked confidence and assertiveness.
 I was the sheep of the group, conforming to the majority in order to fit in.
 Taking a back seat and letting the person with the biggest personality take the role in leading the group.
-Of … Continue reading The Introvert
+Of … Continue reading The Naturally Introverted

 Anxiety and depression have this way of sneaking up on you and taking you by surprise when you are at your most vulnerable.
 When you have anxious, and sad tendencies the smallest thing can make you feel helpless and surrender to it.
 I experienced a period of complete and utter hopelessness, feeling like I had … Continue reading Every Cloud…